-- KPI B1.1 Total workforce by gender, employment type (for example, full- or part-time), age group and geographical region. - KPI B1.2 Employee turnover rate by gender, age group and geographical region.
+- KPI B1.1 Total workforce by gender, employment type (for example, full- or part-time), age group and geographical region. - KPIB1.2 Employee turnover rate by gender, age group and geographical region.

-Subject Areas, Aspects, General Disclosures and KPIs , Relevant section in the ESG Report Remarks Aspect B2: Health and Safety General [ Disclosure Social Responsibility ricular and surety Informati on on: (a) the p policies; and regu poliance with relevant laws and lations that have a significant act on the issuer environm to providing a safe working nent and protecting employees upational hazards KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.
+Subject Areas, Aspects, General Disclosures and KPIs Relevant section in the ESG Report Remarks Aspect B2: Health and Safety General Disclosure Social Responsibility Health and Safety Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards KPI B2.1 Number and rate of work- related fatalities occurred in each of the past three years including the reporting year.
 KPI B2.2 Lost days due to work injury.
 KPI B2.3 Description of occupational health and safety measures adopted, and how they are implemented and monitored.
-Aspect B3: General [ Disclosure Social Responsibility Development and Training knowledg on improving employees' ge and skills for discharging duties Description of training activities KPI B3.1 The percentage of employees trained by gender and employee category (e.g. senior management, middle management).
-KPI B3.2 The average training hours completed per employee by gender and employee category.
+Aspect B3: Development and General Disclosure Social Responsibility Training Policies on improving employees' knowledge and skills for discharging duties at work.
+Description of training activities KPIB3.1 The percentage of employees trained by gender and employee category (e.g. senior management, middle management).

-Subject Areas, Aspects, General Disclosures and KPIs Relevant section in the ESG Report Remarks Aspect B4: Labour Standards General Disclosure Social Responsibility Information on: (a) the policies; and (b) compliance with relevant laws an regulations that have a significar impact on the issuer relating to preventing child and force labour d KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.
-KPI B4.2 Description of steps taken t eliminate such practices whe discovered. - Operating Practices Aspect B5: General Disclosure Governance Supply Chain Management Policies on managing environmental an social risks of the supply chain d KPI B5.1 Number of suppliers b geographical region. у KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored. er es d KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented an importance. al d monitored.
+KPI B3.2 The average training hours

+completed per employee by gender and employee category.

+Subject Areas, Aspects, General Disclosures and KPIs Relevant section in the ESG Report Remarks

+Aspect B4: Labour Standards General Disclosure Social Responsibility

+Information on:

+(a) the policies; and

+(b) compliance with relevant laws ar regulations that have a significa impact on the issuer

+relating to preventing child and force labour ed

+KPI B4.1 Description of measures review employment practices avoid child and forced labour.

+KPI B4.2 Description of steps taken eliminate such practices who discovered.

+- Operating Practices

+Aspect B5: Supply Chain General Disclosure Governance

+Management Policies on managing environmental ar nd

+social risks of the supply chain

+KPIB5.1 Number of suppliers k у

+geographical region.

+KPI B5.2 Description of practices relating

+to engaging suppliers, numb ~

+of suppliers where the practic

+are being implemented, ar

+how they are implemented ar nd

+monitored.

+KPI B5.3 Description of practices used to

+identify environmental and soc

+risks along the supply chain, ar nd

+risks along the supply chain, ar how they are implemented ar